gcc-mirror/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_ASHIFT_SIGNED	; Used in aarch-simd.md.
     UNSPEC_ASHIFT_UNSIGNED	; Used in aarch64-simd.md.
     UNSPEC_ABS		; Used in aarch64-simd.md.
+    UNSPEC_DUP		; Used in aarch64-simd.md.
+    UNSPEC_DUPB		; Used in aarch64-simd.md.
+    UNSPEC_DUP_LANE	; Used in aarch64-simd.md.
     UNSPEC_FMAX		; Used in aarch64-simd.md.
     UNSPEC_FMAXNMV	; Used in aarch64-simd.md.
     UNSPEC_FMAXV	; Used in aarch64-simd.md.